-The 432-km Leyte-Luzon $\pm$ 350 kV HVDC, with a 23-km connecting Leyte Island (via Samar Island) to the Luzon Grid has been in operation since 1998.
-Its maximum transmission capacity is 440 MW with provision for upgrade to 880 MW through the implementation of Luzon-Visayas HVDC Bipolar Operation Project.
+The 432-km Leyte-Luzon ± 350 kV HVDC, with a 23-km connecting Leyte Island (via Samar Island) to the Luzon Grid has been in operation since 1998.
+Its maximum transmission capacity

-The Leyte-Cebu interconnection is a 33-km double circuit 230 kV submarine cable, with a transfer capacity of nearly 400 MW.
+The Leyte-Cebu interconnection is a 33-km double circuit 230 kV submarine cable, with a transfer capacity of about 400 MW.
 The first and second circuits were energized in 1997 and 2005, respectively.
 The double circuit Cebu-Negros Interconnection enables power-sharing of the maximum of 180 MW between Cebu and Negros Islands.
 Its first circuit of 18-km, 138 kV submarine cable was energized in 1993 while its second circuit was energized in 2007.
 From Negros Island, connected is the 18-km 138 kV Negros-Panay Interconnection, energized in 1990 with a rated capacity of 85 MW.
 In 2016, an additional 230 kV-designed submarine cable was installed between Negros and Panay.